Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 Ban evasion is a bannable offence.

-Google enforces policy (Score:3)
+Google enforces policy (Score:2, Insightful)

 Non story.
 See the subject line.